rdwz/Moshier-Ephemeris-JS/README.md

 ## About Moshier's Ephemeris

-First, what is an ephemeris?
-It's a table that gives you the position of various celestial bodies at every second of every minute of every day of every year.

-Wow, that must be a gigantic table!
-Yes, and before computers, they were frequently sold in gigantic books every decade or so.
+An ephemeris is a table that gives you the position of various celestial bodies in the solar system for every minute of every day of every year.
+Before computers, they were frequently sold in gigantic books every decade or so.

-So what's Moshier's ephemeris?
-Well, it's a set of formula written by Stephen Moshier [(inventor of the human to dolphin translator!!)](http://www.moshier.net/catalogues/dolphins.html) that generates the apparent positions of celestial bodies, given a particular date/time/location, without all the tables!
+Moshier's ephemeris is a set of formula written by Stephen Moshier that generates the apparent positions of celestial bodies when given a particular date/time/location, without all the tables.

 The Jet Propulsion lab also has an ephemeris, which is only accessible via their website or a telnet connection.
 There's also the "Swiss Ephemeris", which is available for free until you hit a certain threshold.

-But both of these popular ephemeris aren't as distributable as Moshier's.
-They're both essentially gigantic tables - dozens of MBs large compressed.
-Moshier's, with its tiny size, is built for the modern web!
+Both of these popular ephemerides aren't as distributable as Moshier's.
+They're both essentially gigantic tables - dozens of MBs large - or otherwise hard to readily access (see: telnet connection).
+Moshier's, with its tiny size, is built for the modern web and can be implemented directly into something as small as a phone, raspberry pi, or any client side app.

-The only problem is that it was written in C...

-Thankfully, years ago, Mivion translated it into Javascript!
-The only issue is a lot has changed with Javascript over the past few years and I had difficulty integrating it into my projects.
-Well, that difficulty is now a thing of the past!

 Moshier's Ephemeris is good from -3000 B.C.E - 3000 C.E.
 Its results are always within less than a degree of the other leading Ephemerii, making this a highly precise library.

-## Celestial Bodies
+## Celestial Bodies included
 - Sun
 - Moon
 - Earth